 Frequently Asked Queries

-How do I fix the DNS server isn’t responding in Windows 10?
+How do I fix the DNS server that isn’t responding in Windows 10?

 There are several ways to fix the DNS server isn’t responding in Windows 10 which have been explained in the above blog.